Become Indistractable With Nir Eyal

 Nothing works unless you control internal triggers.
 Have to start with that first.
 Then making time for traction.

 The most rational explanation is that it served an evolutionary purpose.
 Being on guard of what was going on around you was an advantage.
 It’s only in the past 10,000 years of civilisation that having the skill to have long periods of concentration became very valuable.
 Now we don’t struggle with how to escape boredom as we’re constantly stimulated.

-How do I stay focused with ADHD?
+How do I stay focused?

 There is a base of people who self-diagnose although they do not have any kind of medical diagnosis.
 This happens because people want to absolve themselves of responsibility and believe that there is a reason behind their inability to focus.
 For people who do have an actual diagnosis- first try exhausting non-pharmaceutical options because drugs have side-effects.
 See how far you can get with these techniques to find ways to limit the amount of pharmaceuticals that you’re taking.

 What is your view on multitasking?
 Is that a distraction or can it be effective?

 You can multitask, it is a myth that you can’t.
 It’s about what kind of multi-task.
 We cannot multitask on the same channel from two different sources.
 For example, you can’t listen to two podcasts at the same time.
 However, we can multi-channel multi-tasking and ways to timebox this.